78 rpm Miscellaneous Record Labels

 info@majesticrecord.com

 This record reads Dave Stephens Orchestra "The Famous Schnitzelbank Song" 11-1-50.
 I'm assuming that Joan Freudenberger was the owner of the record.
 It's two sided but the second side doesn't have the label and looks like it was purposely destroyed with a repeating scribed pattern into the record.
+I have seen one other of this record and it was the same.
 I chose not to pull the tape off to see if there's something under Joan Freudenberger.
-Anyone out there what label produced this?
 There's no matrix number on this side, only "Reco-Art" scratched in.

 Silvertone was sold by Sears (see their commercial records under labels 'S').
 They sold their own line of home disc recorders so naturally had their own blanks.
 This is a 6 1/2" record and the content is a 4 year old named Sussie singing God Bless America and Jingle Bells.
 Very entertaining ...